 - I cut the recipe in half as I have a small household

-- I used really hot top water instead of heating the water on the stove and the soap still melted quickly. (we have our hot water heater turned up pretty high)
+- I used really hot top water instead of heating the water on the stove and the soap still melted quickly.

 - It took about four hours for the soap to be thick after cooling down.